Air Purifier Market Size and Share

 Competitive Landscape

 Service models become a decisive battleground.
 Subscription filter programs from Philips and Coway lock in predictable cash flows and strengthen brand stickiness.
-Startups such as Neoplants push biological solutions that consume formaldehyde and carbon dioxide, challenging mechanical norms.
+Startups like Neoplants push biological solutions that consume formaldehyde and carbon dioxide, challenging mechanical norms.
 Meanwhile, midsize manufacturers consolidate: Wind Point Partners’ acquisition of Clean Solutions Group indicates growing private-equity appetite for scale plays that bundle industrial contracts with consumer channels.
 The competitive narrative now hinges on who best marries hardware excellence with software-driven lifecycle monetization.

-Global Air Purifier Industry Leaders
+Air Purifier Industry Leaders

 1. Daikin Industries Ltd